9 Red Flags That Your Freelance Tax Prep System Is Not Working

 3. Your records live in too many places

 Some expenses are in your bank account, others are in email receipts, and others are remembered vaguely.
-Fragmentation is one of the clearest signs that a system is failing.
+Fragmentation is one of the clearest signs that a freelance tax prep system is failing.
 When information is scattered, accuracy depends on memory, which is unreliable under pressure.
+Our bookkeeping guide walks through a single-tool approach that fixes this in a weekend.

 4. You dread opening your bookkeeping software